crolllab/teaching/Bioinformatics_Tools/Course_9_GWAS/README.md

 Use the "Files" tab on the right to click on the following files.

-- `GAPIT.PCA.2D.pdf`
+- `GAPIT.Genotype.PCA_2D.pdf`
-- `GAPIT.Kin.VanRaden.pdf`
+- `GAPIT.Genotype.Kin_Zhang.pdf`
-- `GAPIT.MLM.GDDAnthesis.SilkingInterval.Manhattan.Plot.Genomewise.pdf`
+- `GAPIT.Association.Manhattan_Geno.MLM.GDDAnthesis.SilkingInterval.pdf`

 _Q5: Try to find out what each file represents and very briefly describe what you see.
 Hint: "Kin" stands for kinship._

-The full statistics outcome of the GWAS is in the file `GAPIT.MLM.GDDAnthesis.SilkingInterval.GWAS.Results.csv`.
+The full statistics outcome of the GWAS is in the file `GAPIT.Association.GWAS_Results.MLM.GDDAnthesis.SilkingInterval.csv`.
 This file reports for every SNP in the dataset the association with the analyzed trait.

 Let's use R to identify the SNP showing the most significant association with the phenotype.
-You can graphically identify this SNP also by opening the file `GAPIT.MLM.GDDAnthesis.SilkingInterval.Manhattan.Plot.Genomewise.pdf` (see above).
+You can graphically identify this SNP also by opening the file `GAPIT.Association.Manhattan_Geno.MLM.GDDAnthesis.SilkingInterval.pdf` (see above).

 ```
 # In R "Console"
+library(dplyr)

-GWAS.df <- read.csv("GAPIT.MLM.GDDAnthesis.SilkingInterval.GWAS.Results.csv", header = T)
+GWAS.df <- read.csv("GAPIT.Association.GWAS_Results.MLM.GDDAnthesis.SilkingInterval.csv", header = T)

-# The file is already sorted by p-value.
-Let's check the most significant SNPs at the top of the file.
+# The file is sorted chromosome and position.
+Let's check the first SNPs at the top of the file.
 head(GWAS.df)

+# Check the most significant SNPs (e.g. top 20)
+GWAS.df %>% arrange(P.value) %>% head(20)
 ```

 _Q6: What's the the position (Chromosome + Position) of the most significant SNP?_